-Food safety alert: roll up risk for raw fish
+Food safety alert: roll-up risk for raw fish

-The Food Safety Information Council wants to alert consumers about food safety risks, especially from parasites, in preparing your own raw fish dishes such as sushi, sashimi, ceviche, gravlax and cold smoked salmon.
+The Food Safety Information Council wants to alert consumers about food safety risks, especially from parasites, in preparing your own raw fish dishes such as sushi, sashimi, ceviche, gravlax and cold-smoked salmon.
 If learning how to make your own sushi has been one of your #quarantinegoals, consider where you source your ingredients, how you handle them and how you store both your ingredients and your final masterpiece.

-“There are food safety rules governing the raw fish dishes that you buy from a food outlet, but if you prepare them yourselves, remember that raw fish can be a hazardous food and can be a source of infection from parasites,” she says.
-“Traditional additions to raw fish dishes such as vinegar, lemon juice or salt will not kill the infectious stages of parasites.”
+“There are food safety rules governing the raw fish dishes that you buy from a food outlet,” she says.
+“But if you prepare them yourselves, remember that raw fish can be a hazardous food; it can be a source of infection from parasites.
+Traditional additions to raw fish dishes such as vinegar, lemon juice or salt will not kill the infectious stages of parasites.”

 Want to prepare raw fish dishes yourself?
-Follow these 6 tips:
+Follow these 6 tips

-1. Know your source: source good quality fish from a reputable supplier that uses the Australian Fish Names Standard so you know what type of fish you are buying.
+1. Know your source.
+Source good quality fish from a reputable supplier that uses the Australian Fish Names Standard so you know what type of fish you are buying.

-5. Wash your tools: make sure all utensils and chopping boards are thoroughly washed in warm soapy water and dried.
-Take particular care to scrupulously clean bamboo rolling mats for sushi – they should be scrubbed using a brush with soap under hot water to remove any food residue and left to dry thoroughly.
+5. Wash your tools.
+Make sure all utensils and chopping boards are thoroughly washed in warm soapy water and dried.
+Take particular care to scrupulously clean bamboo rolling mats for sushi.
+They should be scrubbed using a brush with soap under hot water to remove any food residue and left to dry thoroughly.

-“Pregnant women, the elderly and people with poor immune systems should not eat raw fish dishes or cold cooked prawns and cold smoked fish because of the potentially fatal risk of the food poisoning bacteria Listeria,” Moir warns.
+“Pregnant women, the elderly and people with poor immune systems should not eat raw fish dishes or cold-cooked prawns and cold-smoked fish because of the potentially fatal risk of the food poisoning bacteria Listeria,” Moir warns.
 “This applies whether the raw fish dishes are bought commercially or prepared at home.
 A safer alternative for these groups is to cook any fish or seafood to at least 63°C in the centre using a thermometer.”

 “Doing so safely doesn’t need to be a chore,” Moir says.
 “When these points become part of food-prep habits, we roll up fun, safety and Insta-worthy plates into one great evening.”